zhangxiangxiao/tunnel/doc/README.md

 <a name="tunnel.share"></a>
 ## `tunnel.Share` ##

 `tunnel.Share` is a class that enforces shared serialization for the data it wraps.
-It utilizes `threads.sharedserialization` for the job, and right now the following data can be share-serialized
+It utilizes [`tunnel.Serializer`](#tunnel.serializer) for the job, and right now the following data can be share-serialized

 * `torch.*Storage`
 * `torch.*Tensor`